Learning about accessibility progress in the tech world

 Spinal Cord Injury

-Thanks to the following people for passing on information:
+Thanks to the following contributors for passing on information: